ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ![HA](images/en06haedit.png){.thumbnail}

-The response types for the different host failure can be custom set to your need.
+The response types for the different host failures can be custom set to your need.<br>
+Click `OK`{.action} when done.

 ![HA](images/en07ha.png){.thumbnail}